HackTricks-wiki/hacktricks/windows-hardening/active-directory-methodology/ad-certificates/domain-escalation.md

 If the CA's private key stored on a physical USB device when you got a shell access, it is possible to recover the key.

-In frist, you should obtain the CA certificate, it is public:
+In first, you need to obtain the CA certificate (this is public) and then:

 ```cmd
 # import it to the user store with CA certificate